lululau/jenkins-builder/README.md

 ### Setup

-All configuration is stored in `$HOME/.jenkins-builder.yaml` except password.
+All configuration stores in `$HOME/.jenkins-builder.yaml` except password.

-Password is stored in macOS KeyChain, its service name is `jenkins-builder-credentials`.
+Password stores in macOS KeyChain, KeyChain service name is `jenkins-builder-credentials`.

 #### Setup URL and credentials interactively